The Stefan problem and free targets of optimal Brownian martingale transport: Optimal stopping times and potential flows

-\begin{remark} Our main focus is on the stopping times $\tau$ generating a compactly supported $\nu$, $W_\tau \sim \nu$, with the upper density constraint $\nu \le f$.
-For such $\tau$, the measure $\mu_t$, the distribution of $W_{\tau\wedge t} \sim \mu_t$, is uniformly bounded with respect to $t$, as $\mu_t$ is bounded by the greater of the solution to the heat equation (with initial value $\mu$) and $f$.
-Also, the support of $\mu_t$ is contained in the convex hull of the support of $\nu$ since the subharmonic order $\mu_t \le_{SH} \nu$ implies convex order $\mu_t \le_{C} \nu$.
-In what follows we thus focus on the case where the result of Lemma \ref{lem:x-continuity-U} holds. \end{remark}
+\begin{remark} Our main focus is on the stopping times $\tau$ generating a compactly supported $\nu$, $W_\tau \sim \nu$, with the upper density constraint {\red $\nu \le f \in L^\infty$.} For such $\tau$, the measure $\mu_t$, {\red that is} the distribution of $W_{\tau\wedge t} \sim \mu_t$, is uniformly bounded with respect to $t$, as $\mu_t$ is bounded by the greater of the solution to the heat equation (with initial value $\mu$) and $f$.
+Also, the support of $\mu_t$ is contained in the convex hull of the support of $\nu$; {\red one can easily verify this from the subharmonic order $\mu_t \le_{SH} \nu$ by using linear functions as test functions $\phi$ for $\int \phi d\mu_t \le \int \phi d\nu$.} In what follows we thus focus on the case where the result of Lemma \ref{lem:x-continuity-U} holds. \end{remark}

 We now recall a simple consequence of Ito's formula.
 For each $0\le g \in C^1_c (\R^d)$, consider a subharmonic function $u \in C^2$ such that $\Delta u =g$.
 Note that one can find such $u\in C^{2, \alpha}$ from elliptic regularity.
 Using Ito's formula, for each stopping time $\sigma \ge 0$ we have